-Use of display screen equipment Back/neck/wrist injury from poor posture and use of Staff working Low We follow guidance from HSE (March 2020) as follows: e.g.: laptop, equipment over a prolonged from home ronows.
-1 3 3 desktop etc. period of time.
+Use of display Back/neck/wrist injury from Staff Low We follow guidance from HSE (March 2020) as screen equipment poor posture and use of working follows: e.g.: laptop, equipment over a prolonged from home 1 3 3 desktop etc. period of time.
 For those people who are working at home, the risks associated with DSE must be controlled.
 This includes doing home workstation assessments.

 However, there is no increased risk from DSE work for those working at home very temporarily.
-We have provided workers with advice on completing their own basic assessment at home using: www.hse.gov.uk/pubns/ck1.pdf We advise staff that there are some simple steps to be taken to reduce the risks from display screen work:

-breaking up long spells of DSE work with rest breaks (at least 5 minutes every hour) or changes in activity avoiding awkward, static postures by regularly changing position getting up and moving or doing stretching exercises avoiding eye fatigue by changing focus or blinking from time to time.
+We have provided workers with advice on completing their own basic assessment at home using: www.hse.gov.uk/pubns/ck1.pdf We advise staff that there are some simple steps to be taken to reduce the risks from display screen work: • breaking up long spells of DSE work with rest breaks (at least 5 minutes every hour) or changes in activity • avoiding awkward, static postures by regularly changing position • getting up and moving or doing stretching exercises • avoiding eye fatigue by changing focus or blinking from time to time.
 Data protection Data breach exposes staff or students to risk of harm.
 Data breach is undetected.
 All Low All staff have received GDPR training and are aware of their responsibilities re: use and transfer of personal data.
 School Data Protection Policies and Procedures apply.
 Staff are aware of their responsibilities for reporting a data breach to relevant staff at school.
 Our DPO is involved if required.
 1 3 3 Workplace stress exacerbated by social isolation.
 Depression Anxiety and other forms of mental illness Staff working from home Serious Opportunities are in place for regular contact from line managers and colleagues.
 Albeit remotely via online methods.
-Access to counselling services is provided by Care First.
-All staff have been provided with details of this for use at home.
 1 3 3